 You should provide your energy supplier with regular meter readings to ensure your bill is always accurate.
 There are three main types of energy meter:

 Digital meters show five numbers in black or white, and may be followed by a number in red.
 Write down the first five numbers from left to right, ignoring the red numbers.

 Electronic meters are used if you have dual rate electricity, which is charged at a lower cost at night.
 Your meter reading will be displayed on a screen and you should write down the first five numbers from left to right, and ignore any numbers in red.

-Dial meters are made up of five different dials, which move from 0 to 9.
-Read the meter from left to right and only write down the first five numbers, ignoring the last dial.
-If the pointer is directly over a number, you should write it down.
-If it is between two numbers, you should record the lower number.
+Dial meters have five dials, which move from 0 to 9.
+Read the meter from left to right and write down the first five numbers, ignoring the last dial.
+If the pointer is directly over a number, write it down.
+If it is between two numbers, record the lower number.

 You can give your supplier a meter reading by calling them, and some suppliers let you send updates via their website.